marloncoti/tech-community-day-iac-workshop/content/25_intro_modern_iac_python/_index.md

 ## Learning Objectives

 - Getting started with Pulumi
-- Deploy a website on Amazon S3
+- Deploy a website on Amazon S3 (pulumi basics)
 - Deploy load balanced Amazon EC2 Instances and an Application Load Balancer
-- Deploy an application on Amazon ECS on AWS Fargate
+- version control and CICD pulumi projects

 {{% notice info %}}
 In this workshop, we have selected containers and various other technologies to demonstrate the strength of IaC.